avlidienbrunn/ctf-writeups/nuitduhack-2016/night_daemonic_heap/README.md

 |				Allocated_block3			 |
 |--------------------------------------------|
 ```
-When we then free() Allocated_block4 and Allocated_block3, the entire block will be free()'d because the original previous size (stored in "Ghost space") will stil be there.
+When we then free() Allocated_block4 and Allocated_block3, the entire block will be free()'d because the original previous size (stored in "Ghost space") will still be there.
 Result:
 ```
 |--------------------------------------------|
 |				Allocated_block1			 |